microsoft/pxt/docs/writing-docs/snippets.md

 # Snippets

-MakeCode has its own markdown extensions providing a variety of options for rendering code in text and in block format.
+MakeCode has its own markdown "code syntax" extensions providing a variety of options for rendering code in text and in block format.
 These generally work across tutorials and document pages, but not always!

 ## Text Formatting